HomeLatest NewsTelecomEricsson launches Radio 6626 to overhaul legacy radios for 2G, 3G and 4G

 The company says that the new solution combines two frequencies and six ports in one unit, enabling one radio to power all three sectors on the tower.
 “This 6T6R radio supports 2G to 5G mobile standards,” said the company.

-“Our new triple-sector, dual-band radio offers an opportunity for communications service providers to significantly reduce radio footprint and installation time needed on-site, while at the same time lowering total power consumption by up to 50 percent.
+“Our new triple-sector, dual-band radio offers an opportunity for to significantly reduce radio footprint and installation time needed on-site, while at the same time lowering total power consumption by up to 50 percent.
 This will help our customers to increase capacity and further accelerate 5G coverage with the ubiquitous FDD bands,” said David Hammarwall, Head of Product Line Radio, Ericsson.

 Advertisement